 Although we have developed our Li-ion battery technology, we rely heavily on a new and complex manufacturing process for the production of our lithium-ion battery cells, all of which has not yet been qualified to operate at large-scale manufacturing volumes.
 To meet our projected future demand, we believe we need to increase our manufacturing throughput and yield metrics.
+Meeting our goals will be a multi-quarter endeavor and we have experienced delays in meeting these goals to date.
+We may experience further delays improving manufacturing yield, throughput and equipment availability.

-Meeting our goals will be a multi-quarter endeavor.
-In the first quarter of 2022, we placed an equipment order for a portion of our Gen2 manufacturing line.
-During the second quarter of 2022, we furthered the design of our Gen2 manufacturing equipment with our suppliers, but did not complete ordering.
-This was due to the incorporation of the latest learning from Fab-1 and to a lesser extent, the incorporation of our BrakeFlowTM technology into the equipment.
-It may take longer than expected to install, qualify and release the Gen2 line at Fab-2 and make further modifications to the Gen1 equipment to achieve our goals for throughput and yield.
-The work required to develop this process and integrate equipment into the production of our lithium-ion battery cells, including achieving our goals for throughput and yield, is time intensive and requires us to work closely with developers and equipment providers to ensure that it works properly for our unique battery technology.
-This integration work will involve a significant degree of uncertainty and risk, and we may not be able to achieve our goals for throughput and yield.
-Further, the integration work may result in the delay in the scaling up of production or result in additional cost to our battery cells.
+In addition, it may take longer than expected to install, qualify and release the Gen 2 Autoline at Fab 2 and make further modifications to the Gen1 equipment to achieve our goals for throughput and yield.
+It may also take longer than anticipated to install our Agility Line.

+The work required to develop these processes and integrate equipment into the production of our lithium-ion battery cells, including achieving our goals for throughput and yield, is time intensive and requires us to work closely with developers and equipment providers to ensure that it works properly for our unique battery technology.
+Such equipment may not arrive on schedule or may not be functioning as designed when it does arrive.
+This integration work will involve a significant degree of uncertainty and risk, and we have not in the past and may not in the future be able to achieve our goals for throughput and yield.
+Further, the integration work may result in the delay in the scaling up of production or result in additional cost to our battery cells, particularly if we encounter issues with performance or if we are unable to customize products for certain of our customers.
+Even after each of our Gen2 manufacturing line and Agility Line is installed, we expect that certain customers may require up to several months to complete technology qualification of the Gen2 line and/or the Agility Line before accepting product that is manufactured at high volume on the Gen2 line, if at all.

-Both our Fremont pilot manufacturing line and our large-scale Gen1 and Gen2 manufacturing lines require large-scale machinery.
+Our Fremont pilot line and our large-scale Gen1 and Gen2 manufacturing lines require large-scale machinery.
 Such machinery has in the past suffered, and is likely to in the future suffer, unexpected malfunctions from time to time and will require repairs and spare parts to resume operations, which may not be available when needed.